How can something intangible (credit) matter more than a real resource (oil)?

 Standard & Poor’s credit rating for Nigeria stands at B with stable outlook.
 Moody’s credit rating for Nigeria was last set at B1 with stable outlook.
 Fitch’s credit rating for Nigeria was last reported at B+ with negative outlook.
 Overall, there are 11 ratings of stable, 9 rating of negative, and just rating of positive for Nigeria

 As an aside, anyone who witnessed the 2008 American economic meltdown based on home loans can appreciate that these credit ratings are hypothetical.
-All of those agencies above, those “experts,” failed to change their credit ratings, would could have helped alleviate the devastating U.S. housing crisis that negatively impacted every country in the world.
+All of those agencies above, those “experts,” failed to change their credit ratings, which could have helped alleviate the devastating U.S. housing crisis that negatively impacted every country in the world.

 So, if Nigerian policy makers are to take Harari’s purely academic arguments to heart, they’ll stop writing checks they can’t cash and pay back creditors.